aveej6224/We-Care-for-Urban-Fauna-Animal-Rescue-NGO-Connection/README.md

 We Care for Urban Fauna is designed to streamline urban animal rescue by connecting citizens, local NGOs, and volunteers.
 Users can submit geo‑tagged reports (with photos/videos), NGOs can triage cases and assign volunteers, and progress is tracked until closure.
 This repository contains the source code and assets for the full application.

-> Project Title from report: **“WE CARE FOR URBAN FAUNA: Animal Rescue & NGO Connection.”**

 ## Key Features
 - Citizen portal to **report animal in distress** with location, media, and notes.